headlesssetup/absorb-questions/README.md

 ## License

 This project is open source.
 Feel free to modify and distribute according to your needs.
+Note that the SheetJS library included in this project is subject to its own licence.
+More info: https://github.com/SheetJS/